 Tutorials are short-form instruction, typically in the form of videos.
 They can be searched for and consulted as needed to address a specific requirement.

 Tutorials should be stored in a library modeled after YouTube.
 They should be tagged with all appropriate keywords.

 Webinars are live, online educational presentations during which participating viewers can submit questions and comments.
 They may include slide presentations, video, chat, whiteboards, and polls.
 They can be recorded and made available later for people who missed the live version.

 Webinars should be stored in a library.
 They should be searchable by topic, date, presenter, language, and duration.

-In Part 3 of this series, I will discuss the types of information to capture as part of a knowledge management program.
+In Part 3 of this series, I discuss the types of information to capture as part of a knowledge management program.